 Timeframe for Development: For the purposes of this project plan's economic expectations, the TIF generator projects indicated herein are expected to occur within the first 10 years of the district's life.
-Per City TIF Policy, if there is no value growth as a result of new development activity within 10 years after the creation of the TID, the TID shall be dissolved upon receipt of sufficient increment to recover project costs.
 It is the City's practice to anticipate development, repayment of costs and closure of the district within a shorter timeframe than the full 20-year period allowed by TIF Law.
 TID expenditures may be made for a period of 15 years from the date of TID creation.
 On average, a City TIF district is closed within about 12 years.
 To the extent that the District meets or exceeds economic expectations, it is then able to repay its project costs and return the value increment to the overlying taxing jurisdictions in a shorter period of time.

 Anticipated Development: The actual timing and value of new growth within the TID depends upon variables that are unpredictable at this time.
-The City estimates that if the remaining undeveloped sites in the UW Research Park are developed, they would be valued at approximately \$15,000,000.
-This is based upon the estimated remaining land, the floor area ratios (FAR) allowed under the City of Madison's zoning code, the amount of new construction that would have taxable value (versus those parcels that are exempt), and existing average values in the already developed portions of the Research Park.
+The City estimates that if the remaining undeveloped sites in the Silicon Prairie mixed use business park are developed, they would be valued at approximately \$21,000,000.
+This is based upon the remaining amount of land to be developed, a conservative estimate as to the timing of future development, and the average values in the already developed and soon-to-be developed portions of Silicon Prairie.

-The total value of increment (including estimated TIF generators and appreciation of property value within the district) generated over the 20-year life of the district is estimated at approximately \$36,300,000.
+The total value of increment (including estimated TIF generators and appreciation of property value within the district) generated over the 20-year life of the district is estimated at approximately \$21,000,000.
 This growth is estimated to generate approximately \$6,900,000 of tax increment over the life of the district.